gordonb3/bubba-overlay/README.md

 <p><br>Current optional packages are:</p>

+#### File Transfer Daemon 0.55
+This package adds download and upload capabilities to the bubba web admin.
+Uploading files requires the use of apache web server running the web admin.
+Downloading of torrents has been made an optional component (but is currently enabled by default) in this Excito original code that was written against rb_libtorrent &lt; 0.16.
+The torrent module has no magnet support and rb_libtorrent functions that currently only generate warnings about being deprecated may fail in the future.
+Torrent support may at some time default to not being enabled and eventually be removed all together.

 #### Gentoo sources
 Currently contains kernel versions 4.0.1 and 4.1.6, matching the kernels from sakaki's <a href="https://github.com/sakaki-/gentoo-on-b3">gentoo-on-b3</a> releases.
 These are copies of retired original gentoo releases, kept here for your convenience whenever you need need to build additional (3th party) modules.